KitchenTable99/SwimScheduler/README.md

 ## Procedure
 1. Practice classes are created with a maximum number of participants, a time slot, and a designation (morning/afternoon)
 2. Swimmer classes are created by parsing a provided CSV file
   a.
-Each swimmer-practice pairing is evaluated and assigned one of four designations
+Each swimmer-practice pairing is evaluated and assigned one of four designations\n
     i.
-Dogshit: practice and classes directly overlap (e.g. Swimmer A has class from 1-4pm and practice from 2-3:30pm) ii.
-Horrible: class follows practice immediately (e.g. Swimmer A has practice from 8-9am and class from 9-9:50am) iii.
-Managable: practice follows class immediately (e.g. Swimmer A has class from 1-4pm and practice from 4-5:30pm) iv.
-Ideal: there is at least a one hour gap inbetween a practice and a class and a 15 minute gap between class and practice (examples below)
+Dogshit: practice and classes directly overlap (e.g. Swimmer A has class from 1-4pm and practice from 2-3:30pm)\n ii.
+Horrible: class follows practice immediately (e.g. Swimmer A has practice from 8-9am and class from 9-9:50am)\n iii.
+Managable: practice follows class immediately (e.g. Swimmer A has class from 1-4pm and practice from 4-5:30pm)\n iv.
+Ideal: there is at least a one hour gap inbetween a practice and a class and a 15 minute gap between class and practice (examples below)\n
       1. Swimmer A has practice from 5-6:30pm and class at 7-9:30pm.
 This is NOT ideal because there is not enough time after practice (ending practice at 6 would be enough)
       2. Swimmer B has class from 1-1:50pm and practice  from 2-3:30pm.
 This is NOT ideal because there  is not enough time after class (ending class at 1:45 would be enough)
 3. Recursively place Swimmers into Practices